 Petroleum Reserves data released

-The data, compiled from assessments of permit holders’ annual summary reports, shows a seven per cent increase in proved plus probable gas reserves estimates over the past year.
+The data, compiled from assessments of permit holders’ annual summary reports, shows a 0.8 per cent decrease in proved plus probable (2P) gas reserves estimates over the past year.

 Please note: This content will change over time and can go out of date.